alakbarz/alak.bar/public/blog/presonusEris.md

 ## Features
 I really like that the speakers don't require [XLR](https://en.wikipedia.org/wiki/XLR_connector) or anything fancy in order to get them working.
 A simple stereo audio RCA connector to 3.5mm jack from my PC to the speakers works.

 I can also connect my phone with a 3.5mm to 3.5mm headphone jack straight to the front of the speaker and it works as expected (it will play audio from the rear and front inputs simultaneously).
-Not all speakers in this class feature front audio inputs/outputs.
+Not all speakers in this product category feature front audio inputs/outputs.

 I can also connect my headphones to the speakers through the front which passes the audio only to the headphones.